Powerful Unreal Engine Plugin that imports assets from FModel

 • Porting sound effects to Unreal Engine

-• Automating the porting process for users
+• Automating asset porting workflows

 Table of Contents:

-1.1 Supported Asset Types
+1. Supported Asset Types

 2. → Installation